KidkArolis/jetpack/docs/01-configuration-options.md

   port: 3030,
   host: 'localhost',

-  // build output path relative to the project root
-  outDir: 'dist',

   // used to build the static asset URLs embedded in index.html
   // (e.g. 'https://cdn.example.com/assets/').
 Inside the bundle, chunk URLs
   // are resolved at runtime from the loaded script's location — works for